 How We Approach This at Notting Hill Biz

-At Notting Hill Biz, through our complete internet services for small businesses, we regularly work with websites that “keep breaking” but are actually lacking structure behind the scenes.
+At Notting Hill Biz, through our complete internet services for small businesses, we regularly work with websites that “keep breaking” but lack proper structure behind the scenes.

 Our approach focuses on:

-The aim is not just to fix the issue once, but to reduce the chances of it happening again similar to how our web design portfolio of long-term client sites showcases stable, well-managed websites.
+The aim isn’t only to fix the issue once, but also to reduce the chances of it happening again, as our web design portfolio of long-term client sites showcases stable, well-managed websites.

-This reflects our broader philosophy of focusing on long-term reliability rather than quick fixes, which underpins the About Notting Hill Web Design story and how we support clients over the long term.
+This reflects our broader philosophy of prioritising long-term reliability over quick fixes, which underpins our story and how we support clients over the long term.

 Final Thoughts

-If your WordPress website keeps breaking, it is not bad luck.
+If your WordPress website keeps breaking, it isn’t bad luck.

-- Key areas are not being maintained, including keeping the WordPress core updated and compatible with your themes and plugins
+• Key areas aren’t being maintained, including keeping the WordPress core updated and compatible with your themes and plugins.

 Once these are addressed properly, most recurring issues settle down.

-The aim is not perfection.
-It is reliability—so your website quietly supports your business without becoming a constant concern.
+The aim isn’t perfection.
+It’s reliability, so your website quietly supports your business without becoming a constant concern.

 Behind the Scenes: How We Ensure Accuracy, Expertise and Transparency